HrishavBakulBarua/Cycle-HDR/README.md

 ## About the project

-This project is a collaboration between [Monash University, Malaysia campus](https://www.monash.edu.my/) and [Monash University, Melbourne, Australia](https://www.monash.edu/).
+This project is carried out in [Monash University, Melbourne, Australia](https://www.monash.edu/).

 Project Members -